 Q45.
 What is body content relevance?

 Ans.
 Body content relevance refers to a text that does not have any images on the web page.
-It helps to achieve a higher ranking in the search engines and ensure a good page optimisation.
+It helps to achieve a higher ranking in the search engines and ensure good page optimization.

 Q46.
 What does it mean if nothing appears while searching a domain?